nicsig/config/.zsh/my-completions/README.md

 For more info:
 <https://github.com/zsh-users/zsh-completions/blob/master/zsh-completions-howto.org#copying-completions-from-another-command>

-## Can I write use a bash completion function?
+## Can I use a bash completion function?

 You can try.